itfrombit/osx_handmade/README.md

 This patches several problems in handmade_opengl.cpp:

 1. Mac OS X supports an OpenGL 3.2 core profile, but not an OpenGL 3.0 core profile.
-The OpenGL C code works okay as-is, but the Handmde Hero GLSL shader language is set to 1.3 ("130"), which Mac OS X refuses to compile under an OpenGL 3.2 core profile.
+The OpenGL C code works okay as-is, but the Handmade Hero GLSL shader language is set to 1.3 ("130"), which Mac OS X refuses to compile under an OpenGL 3.2 core profile.
 For now, simply changing the GLSL version to 1.5 ("150") fixes the issue.